ApexAppLabs/hu_counseling_bot/FIX_SUMMARY.md

 ### 1. Restructured `render_web_service.py`
 - Changed the approach to run the Telegram bot in the main thread
 - Moved the Flask health check server to a background thread
+- Exposed Flask app at module level for Gunicorn compatibility
 - Removed Gunicorn dependency for the main application

 ### 2. Updated Procfile